Yes. All facilities used for the production and distribution of cannabis are required to obtain a building permit prior to construction.

 Unlike routine requests, formal FOI requests must be made in writing.
 Your request must provide sufficient detail to assist staff in locating and retrieving the records.
 You must also indicate whether you want to receive copies of the records or to view the records in person.

-You may use our FOI Application Form, although it is not required to make a formal request.
 You may deliver, mail, fax or e-mail your FOI request to:

-Information and Privacy Coordinator
+Information and Privacy Head/Coordinator

 555 Harbourfront Drive NE